Point Pleasant Beach High School: Athletics

 In 2013, the football team finished the season with a record of 11-2 after defeating division rival Shore Regional High School by a score of 12–7 to win the Central Jersey Group I state sectional title, the program's first in its history, avenging a 31–0 loss to Shore Regional just a week earlier in the Shore Conference divisional title game.NJSIAA Football History, New Jersey State Interscholastic Athletic Association.
-Accessed October 20, 2020.
+Accessed May 1, 2023.

 The school maintains a rivalry with nearby St. Rose High School and Shore Regional High School.
 The school has had a longstanding football rivalry with Shore Regional, which leads the series with an overall record of 30-12 through the 2017 season, including the games in which the two teams faced each other in the Central Jersey Group I championship game in both 2013 and 2014.
 NJ.com listed the rivalry at 29th on their 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football".

 The wrestling team won the Central Jersey Group I state sectional championship in 2016-2018 and 2020 The 2014 wrestling team set a school record for wins and finished 27–5.
 They also won their fourth straight divisional title and were Central Jersey Group 1 finalists.
 The divisional title was their 18th in the past 25 years.
 The 2015-16 wrestling team defeated Manville High School 37–25 to win the Central Jersey Group I state sectional title, the first in the program's history.

 The ice hockey team won the Dowd Cup in 2020.

+The baseball team won the Central Jersey Group I state sectional championship in 2022, 2023 and 2024.
+The 2024 team finished with a record of 25–5, including a 14-0 record in the Shore Conference Class B Central division, ending the season with a 14–4 loss to Pompton Lakes High School in the Group I championship game, the program's first title game appearance.